ariga/atlas/doc/website/blog/2023-07-19-bridging-the-gap-between-iac-and-schema-management.md

 Infrastructure as Code (IaC) refers to the practice of managing and provisioning infrastructure through machine-readable configuration files, instead of utilizing traditional interactive configuration tools.
-This approach makes for automated, consistent, and repeatable deployment of environments that are faster and less error-prone than previous more manual approaches.
+This approach makes for automated, consistent, and repeatable deployment of environments that are faster and less error-prone than previous, more manual approaches.

 [Terraform](https://terraform.io), a popular open-source tool created by [HashiCorp](https://hashicorp.com), is